 - He or she is a regular Duke employee working at least 30 hours per week in a benefit eligible position paid through Duke Corporate Payroll

-- He or she has an annual family income of less than $75,000.
-Annual income is verifiable by the employee's most recent Income Tax Return, W-2(s) and other documentation upon request.
+- He or she has an annual family gross income of less than $80,000.
+The gross annual income is verifiable by the employee's most recent Income Tax Return, W-2(s) and other documentation upon request.

 - Duke employee must have a child enrolled at the DCC or The Little School at Duke.
 Only one child per family may receive subsidy at a time.
 Subsidy may not be transferred from one sibling to another.

 - To qualify for subsidy, a household cannot have a stay at home parent/guardian who is capable of taking careof the child.
 Eligible households are: single parent/guardian households; households in which both parents/guardians are either working full time or enrolled full time in an accredited education or training program;or a household in which a parent/guardian has a disability which limits his/her ability to take care of the child.

 - You must be on the subsidy waitlist and be the next eligible person on the the subsidy waitlist to whom a space has been offered.
 If you are eligible for subsidy, we advise parents to place their child on the subsidy waitlist at the same time that they place the child on the waitlist to enter the Duke Children's Campus or The Little School at Duke.

 Parent eligibility must be reviewed annually in June.
 At that time, parents who receive subsidy will be notified by Duke HR, Office of Staff and Family Programs to re-submit income verification documents in order to retain their eligibility.